Our Programs

 • Exploring colleges by attending a local college fair, if interested.
 The College Office shares information on area college fairs with parents of 9th–12th graders each fall.

-• Taking free, diagnostic SAT and ACT practice exams, available in the fall, new year, and spring for students who are interested.
+• Taking free, diagnostic SAT and ACT practice exams, offered each year for students who are interested.

 • Attending the First Steps for Freshmen and Sophomores program, an annual fall event introducing the college process.